 It shouldn’t be too surprising that the various Harry Potter dog names are currently among the most popular in the world.
 There are hundreds of possible names to pick, but we’ve narrowed it down to a list of some of the most popular.
-Hopefully, this list will be able to help you to find a magical name that’s suitable for your new pet.
+If you’re wondering what you should name your dog, hopefully this list will be able to help you to find a magical name that’s suitable for your new pet.

 The Most Popular Harry Potter Dog Names

 If you’re looking for Harry Potter dog names, you’re in luck – there are plenty of them, most of which are related to beloved characters in the film.
 Though these names run the gamut from the obviously-magical to the very mundane, they all have something to do with Harry Potter.
 If you’re in the mood for some magic, you’ll find a name to love here.

 Some of the most popular names are, of course, the names of the major characters from the film.
 Harry is obviously a very popular name, as is Potter.
 Hermione also gets a nod here, with names like Weasley, Ron, Granger, and Luna ranking very high.
 Dumbledore, Minerva, Albus, Severus, Gilderoy, Remus, Hagrid, and Lupin all represent the staff on the list, while Percy, Ginny, Draco, Neville, Cedric, and Diggory are all fine names that come from the student body.